mwage/Runling_Client/README.md

   * Movement (Folder): different movement types for drones
     * DroneMovement: Contains movement delegates, adds the according movementscripts to the drones
     * ChaserMovement: drone follows the player
-    * CurvedMovement: drone goes in a circle (radius dependant on parameters)
+    * CurvedMovement: drone goes in a circle or with declining curve
-    * SinusoidalMovement: drone moves in a sin pattern
+    * SinusoidalMovement: drone moves in a cos pattern
     * PointToPointMovement: movement for red drones from RLR
+    * RotateBouncingDrone: rotates the drones after bounces in the right direction

 Players (Folder): everything regarding the player
   * PlayerMovement: movement script
   * PlayerTrigger: handles various trigger events
-  * CameraMovement: moves camera, sets camera according to camera settings
+  * DestroyMouseClick: Handles mouse click animation
   * MovementTest: script to test movement in the movementtest scene
+  * Camera (Folder):
+    * CameraMovement: rotates camera to the correct angle
+    * CameraHandleMovement: calculates correct position of the camer by given zoom/angle, moves camera

 SLA (Folder): All scripts used specifically for SLA
   * ControlSLA: script that controls the flow of the game